CanberraGrammar/codecadets-2018/one.md

 ### 1.4.2 | Running your Script

 Now that you have written a basic program, let's run it.
-The fastest way to do this is Command + I (Control + I on Windows).
+The fastest way to do this is Command + I (Control Shift B on Windows).
 At the bottom of your editor you should see a window that looks something like this.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/Finished.png" alt="Running a Python file" style="width: 100%;"/>